Los Angeles Drug and Alcohol Use Statistics

 - Peer support: If you enjoy mutual support groups, you may want to choose a Los Angeles rehab that integrates peer support meetings into treatment plans.

 With countless rehabs to choose from in Los Angeles, finding the right program should be fairly easy.
 If you find that you need assistance in choosing a program, we are here to help.
 Call our free and confidential helpline at 800-926-9037 (Who Answers?) to speak to a treatment support specialist.
 Someone is available 24/7 to assist you.

 - Los Angeles County Department of Public Health.
 (2019).
-Costs of alcohol and other drug misuse/abuse.
+Costs of alcohol and other drug abuse/abuse.
 Substance Abuse Prevention and Control (SAPC) Brief.

 - Substance Abuse and Mental Health Services Administration, Center for Behavioral Health Statistics and Quality.
 (2017).
 Treatment Episode Data Set (TEDS): 2005-2015.
 State Admissions to Substance Abuse Treatment Services.